 Brooks Lodge, which is in Katmai National Park, is the spot to see brown bears feasting on salmon.
 To get a room at the Brooks Lodge, you will have to enter the lottery.

-The lottery takes place each December, 18 months in advance of the summer season (if you want to visit Katmai in July 2026, the lottery is December 2024…if you want to visit Katmai in 2024 or 2025, the lottery has already occurred).
+The lottery takes place each December, 18 months in advance of the summer season (if you want to visit Katmai in July 2026, the lottery is December 2024…if you want to visit Katmai in 2025, the lottery has already occurred).
 It’s also possible to get a room at Brooks Lodge if someone cancels (that’s how we got our spot on our first visit to Katmai).
 Learn more about how all this works later in this itinerary.

 Visiting Brooks Lodge isn’t cheap.
 You will be paying for two flights plus expensive lodging, which makes this itinerary rather expensive.
 Alternatively, you can day trip to Katmai from Anchorage, which is easier to plan, easier to get tickets for, and cheaper.
 However, cancellations are more common with day trips, so you are taking a bigger risk you won’t get to Katmai.